Yoshinobu Satake

 The foundation of Akita City is the castle town of Kubota Castle, created by Satake Yoshinobu [Akita Prefecture]

-The restored Kubota Castle Otemon.
-Located in Senshu Park and known as a famous spot for cherry blossoms ©Akita City
+The restored Otemon Gate of Kubota Castle.
+Located in Senshu Park, it is also known as a famous cherry blossom viewing spot. ©Akita City

-Satake Yoshinobu (Ukyo Daihu) – Tentokuji Temple's collection Exhibited: Wikipedia
+Satake Yoshinobu (Ukyo-dayu) – Tentokuji Temple Collection Source: Wikipedia

 Satake Yoshinobu came to Akita in 1602.

-He was ordered by Tokugawa Ieyasu, the shogun of the Edo Shogunate, and moved to Hitachi Province (Hitachikuni/Ibaraki Prefecture), where he had been accustomed to living in for many years, with his clan-roman.
-The Satake clan was liked by Toyotomi Hideyoshi, and in Hitachi Province, it boasted a large force, boasting a height of about 540,000 koku.
+At the command of Tokugawa Ieyasu, the Shogun of the Edo Shogunate, he moved with his entire family from Hitachi Province (Ibaraki Prefecture), where he had lived for many years.
+The Satake clan was well-liked by Toyotomi Hideyoshi, and they held great influence in Hitachi Province, boasting a stipend of approximately 540,000 koku

-However, during the Battle of Sekigahara (1600), he took an ambiguous attitude of not engaging with either Hideyoshi or Ieyasu, and the victory of Ieyasu was badly confirmed, and the victorious spirit was reduced to 200,000 koku and ended up going to Akita (Dewa Province), the northern country of the time, which was the most strange thing.
+However, in the Battle of Sekigahara (1600), he took an ambiguous stance by siding with neither Hideyoshi nor Ieyasu, which left a bad impression on Ieyasu, who won the battle.
+He was reduced to 200,000 koku and sent to Akita (Dewa Province), the most remote northern province at the time

-Construction of Kubota Castle began immediately after Akita was transferred.
+Construction of Kubota Castle began immediately after the transfer of the domain to Akita

-At that time, Akita was ruled by a powerful family called the Akita clan, but at the same time that the Satake clan was ordered to move to Akita, they were also ordered to move to Hitachi province to replace the Satake clan.
-The Akita clan built a minato castle at Tsuchizaki Minato (present-day Tsuchizaki Minato, Akita City) as their base, and Yoshinobu also initially moved into the minato castle.
+At the time, Akita was ruled by a powerful clan called the Akita clan, but when the Satake clan was ordered to move to Akita, they were also ordered to move to Hitachi Province to replace the Satake clan.
+The Akita clan built Minato Castle at Tsuchizaki Minato (present-day Tsuchizaki Port in Akita City) and used it as their base, and Yoshinobu also initially resided in Minato Castle

-However, it seems that Minato Castle was too small for the vassals of the Satake clan, who were feudal lords with an income of over 500,000 koku, to live in, so Yoshinobu immediately decided to build a new castle in a place called Kubota.
-Construction of the castle began in 1603 and continued until around 1631.
+However, Minato Castle was too small for the vassals of the Satake clan, a feudal lord with a fief of over 500,000 koku, so Yoshinobu quickly decided to build a new castle in an area called Kubota.
+Construction began in 1603 and continued until around 1631

 Kubota Castle Map Collection: Akita Prefectural Museum